G-S9N6DX06CF

 They prefer water where there are gently sloping banks.

-During most of the day they have to spend their days submerged in water, which must be at least 1,5 meters deep because on land they overheat and dehydrate rather quickly.
+During most of the day they must spend their days submerged in water, which must be at least 1.5 meters deep because on land, they overheat and dehydrate quickly.

 These "river pigs" can submerge themselves under water for up to six minutes.

-The hippopotamus grazes mostly at night and spend most of their days in water.
+The hippopotamus grazes mostly at night and spends most of its days in water.
 They have a restricted grazing range extending about 2 miles (3.2 km) from water.

 Hippos have very few predators on land and can therefore afford to feed on their own.

-Hippos can eat round 40kg (88 lb) of short grass per day.
+Hippos can eat around 40kg (88 lb) of short grass per day.

 Hippos also enjoy eating green shoots and sometimes reeds.